MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ![Applied steps pane for the query with the step folding indicators showcasing that the Kept bottom rows and the Removed other columns steps are marked as steps that will be evaluated outside the data source](media/query-folding-basics/no-folding-steps.png)

 You can right click the last step of your query, the one named *Kept bottom rows*, and select the option that reads **Query plan**.
-The goal of the Query plan is to showcase which transforms will be evaluated by the Power Query engine and which transforms could be offloaded to the data source.
-You can learn more about the **Query plan feature** from the [official documentation article](https://docs.microsoft.com/power-query/query-plan).

 ![Query plan for the query created showing multiple nodes, two of which are within a rectangle and these two nodes represent the Kept bottom rows and Remove other columns transforms](media/query-folding-basics/no-folding-query-plan.png)